grafana/loki/docs/sources/send-data/logstash/_index.md

 All other fields (except nested fields) will form the label set (key value pairs) attached to the log line.
 [This means you're responsible for mutating and dropping high cardinality labels](/blog/2020/04/21/how-labels-in-loki-can-make-log-queries-faster-and-easier/) such as client IPs.
 You can usually do so by using a [`mutate`](https://www.elastic.co/guide/en/logstash/current/plugins-filters-mutate.html) filter.

-**Note:** In version 1.1.0 and greater of this plugin you can also specify a list of labels to allowlist via the `include_fields` configuration.

 For example the configuration below :